 Black Screen Fix

 According to Resident Evil 3 Remake PC players, they are unable to play the game due to the black screen.
-Players are reporting they get a black screen when they launch the while they can hear the audio.
+Players are reporting they get a black screen when they launch while they can hear the audio.
 This is a resolution error and the fix is very simple.
 Launch the game and when the black screen appears, press “Alt + Enter” and the game will go into Windowed mode and will start to display.
 Now go to the video settings and change the resolution to your monitor’s native resolution.

 Corrupt Disc Error Fix

 According to some RE3 Remake players when they play the game with HDR, they get a washed-out image with high brightness.
-You need to deliberate the HDR, so open your display’s HDR settings and calibrate it.
+You need to calibrate the HDR, so open your display’s HDR settings and calibrate it.

 Crash At Startup, Game Not Launching Fix

 Resident Evil 3 Remake players report that the game is crashing at startup or doesn’t play when they launch it.
 There are multiple reasons why the game is crashing at startup like missing files, anti-virus software blocking the executable, outdated Windows, and more.
 The following are the fixes that will help players resolve the crash at startup issue.

 One fix for the RE3 Remake crash at startup issue is to disable the “UseOptimizeShader” option.
 Right-click RE3 Remake in Steam library > Manage > Browse local files.
 A new explorer window will open with game files.
 Open the “re3_config.ini” file in Notepad > search for “UseOptimizeShader” and disable it.
 Launch RE3 Remake and it won’t crash at launch.